Remote work is becoming more and more common — great news for those of us who like to work in our PJs!

 Instead of the above, what if you simply told your co-worker this: "This is urgent.
 I need it ASAP."
 They'd have no idea what to do with the document.
 This would be an example of poor communication.

-10 tips for communicating effectively on a remote team
+Top 10 tips & strategies for effective remote team communication

 So, what does better communication look like in the remote work environment?
 Read on to find out.